-Most people believe this is TRUE because they think the HOA insures the interior (including contents) and exterior of the unit.
-In some cases, the HOA policy will cover both the interior and exterior, but it never covers your contents or personal property.
+Most people believe that because they pay HOA monthly dues, they don’t need to buy condo, townhouse or HO-6 insurance.
+This is usually NOT the case as the HOA Master Policy only insures the exterior of your unit and the common areas.
+In rare cases, the HOA policy will cover both the interior and exterior, but it never covers your contents, liability or personal property.

 Most of the time, the property owner is responsible for the “walls-in.”
 This is also known as an HO-6 policy where the homeowner is responsible for the paint, flooring, baseboards, fixtures, cabinetry, sinks/toilets, fixed/attached appliances, etc. and their personal property.

 Many associations have a master insurance policy which usually covers common areas.
 The exterior of the building (studs to outside walls), pool, clubhouse, walkways, landscaping, etc. is typically considered “common area”.
 The unit owner may be responsible for:

 – Interior of the unit

 – Their personal property

 – Liability, which covers the actions of you, your pets and your family members living with you.

 Condo/Townhome policies provide the following coverage’s (and a few more…):

 If you were to pick up your house/condo and flip it upside down, all the items that fall out are considered personal property; it includes your possessions you would take with you if you moved.
 In the event of a loss by a covered peril (fire, theft, water damage, etc.), you’ll want to replace your “stuff.”
 Your personal property is also covered worldwide meaning the loss doesn’t have to happen at your residence.
 The following types of scenarios are covered by the Personal Property coverage on your policy.